prog4biol/pfb2019/README.md

 Advanced Unix
 ==================

+@sep: leave out details for now maybe later in the course

 Here are a few more advanced Unix topics that are super useful and when you have time you should investigate further.

  - awk